maltetoelle/maltetoelle.github.io/_posts/2021-03-13-compare_mcmc_vi.md

 ### Bayesian Linear Regression with Variational Inference

 We perform Bayesian linear regression on the same model already used in the blog post about <a href="https://maltetoelle.github.io/linear/regression/2020/10/27/try.html">Bayesian linear regression</a> using Bayes theorem.
-Recall the likelihood for our observed target variables $\mathbf{y}$ and the prior distribution for our model parameters $\boldsymbol{\theta}$ are given by
+Recall the likelihood for our observed target variables $$\mathbf{y}$$ and the prior distribution for our model parameters $$\boldsymbol{\theta}$$ are given by

 $$
 \begin{aligned}